NSO-developer/NSO-developer/README.md

 1. You will be asked to add one of the NSO Developer librarians as a collaborator, that person will then MOVE YOUR REPOSITORY to the [NSO Developer GitHub](https://github.com/NSO-developer).
 [Read more about the implications here](https://help.github.com/enterprise/2.6/user/articles/about-repository-transfers/).

 That’s it!
-When the move is done, your repository is now part of the NSO developer organization.
+When the move is done, your repository is now part of the NSO developer space.
 Keep hacking on your project, you will still have owner privileges, and as such you can decide to give others write access for example.

 Users of your repository can use Issues to report bugs and suggest new features, and Pull Requests to contribute code.